Toyguna/Multiblock-Machinery/README.md

 The functionality will change depending on structure blocks. (ex.
 Exhaust Vent will require an open air block next to it to function.)

+The custom mutliblocks have some default functionality that can't be modified:
+ - Multiblock process disabling (via a soft mallet or a GT version)
+ -